-The SWQP application materials, including the SWMP are logged in and uploaded to Accela by the CP&P Department, and a notification is sent to and reviewed by Stormwater Quality staff.
-Once the SWMP has been reviewed and accepted for compliance with erosion, sediment and waste control requirements, the final site plan accepted by the County is uploaded into the Accela (documents tab) for reference.
+The SWQP application materials, including the Site Plans are logged in and uploaded to Accela by the CP&P Department, and a notification is sent to and reviewed by Stormwater Quality staff.
+Once the Site Plans have been reviewed and accepted for compliance with erosion, sediment and waste control requirements, the final site plan accepted by the County is uploaded into the Accela (documents tab) for reference.